Alexander Henderson Award

 The winners and place-getters are announced at the Awards Presentation Luncheon, which is usually held in Melbourne on the last Sunday in May.
 All entrants receive a commemorative certificate.
 The report of the judges is published in The Genealogist, the quarterly magazine of Family History Connections.

 An entry must be submitted, with the entry form, to the Awards Coordinator by 30th November.
 Applicants are advised to read and follow the Guidelines.

-Each entry submitted will remain the property of the AIGS/ Family History Connections and will become part of the library collection, after judging.
-A special label indicating that it was an award entry will be inserted in the front of the book.
+Each entry submitted will remain the property of Family History Connections and will become part of the library collection after judging.
+A book label indicating that it was an award entry will be inserted in the front of the book.

-The AIGS/ Family History Connections has the right to publicise entries by title, and to publish comments made by the judges.
+Family History Connections has the right to publicise entries and to publish comments made by the judges.

 The Judging Panel

-The Award will be determined by an independent judging panel of at least three persons, appointed each year by the AIGS/ Family History Connections Council and to consist of the following:
+The Award will be determined by an independent judging panel of at least three persons, appointed each year by the Council of Family History Connections, and to consist of the following:

 • A genealogist or person experienced in genealogical research

 • An historian or compiler of historical or archival material

 No member of the judging panel may be a member of the family of an entrant.